jinzt/MOGJ/.github/ISSUE_TEMPLATE.md

 <!--
 This is a game entry template.
-If you're not posting a game entry, please remove all this contents!
+If you're not posting a game entry, please remove all these contents!
 -->

 # [Game Title]